Filipino Student Society of the University of Sydney

 First Draft

-For our karaoke event with FSA UTS, our setting was different, with a much shorter and hectic timeline due to the pressures of Finals week.
+For our karaoke event with the Filipino Student Association of UTS (FSA UTS), our setting was different, with a much shorter and hectic timeline due to the pressures of Finals week.
 As a result, design development for this Karaoke event was done with less revisions and a much faster turnaround.

 Project pain points were easily resolved because the marketing materials of both societies had similar design schemes.
 The font choice of Maragsa was an easy choice for this case as it is a major font shared by both FSS USYD and FSA UTS.
 Because the event was a karaoke, we thought of using Filipino festival colors, particularly the vibrant colors of Masskara, as our means of making the Karaoke concept extremely colorful and attractive for both society's core audiences.
 Lastly, since FSS USYD already held a previous karaoke event, much of the style and layout was reused in order to make new material, making the final post as fast as possible.

-The concept and publication materials were made possible through back-and-forth chats with FSA UTS Graphic Designer Jerica and Marketing Director Czeyden.
+The concept and publication materials were made possible through back-and-forth chats with FSA UTS Graphic Designer Jerica and Marketing Director Czeyden Raposas.

 Final Post